mebusy/notes/dev_notes/AI_CS188_CPS.md

 This is RARE to actually see separate subproblems.
 So let's see if we can come up with some methods that are more broadly applicable.

+ - Extreme case: independent subproblems
+	- Example: Tasmania and mainland do not interact
+ - Independent subproblems are identifiable as connected components of constraint graph
+ - Suppose a graph of n variables can be broken into subproblems of only c variables:
+	- Worst-case solution cost is O((n/c)(d<sup>c</sup>)), linear in n
+	- E.g., n = 80, d = 2, c =20
+	- 2⁸⁰ = 4 billion years at 10 million nodes/sec
+	- (4)(2²⁰) = 0.4 seconds at 10 million nodes/sec

 ## Tree-Structured CSPs

 Here is a case where your graph doesn't have to be broken into pieces but it's still simple in some way and this is a very important case that will see coming up over and over in this class.
 That's the case where you constraint graph it's not separated into pieces but it's not a general graph either.

 Here is a case of a constraint graph has tree structure which means no loops, no cycles in the constraint graph .

 It is a theorem that if the constraint graph has no loops then the CSP can be solved in time that is linear in the size of graph and quadratic in the size of domains.
 That's so much better thatn general CSPs worst exponential.